Introducing NerdPerfect Printer

 But I also need to compare Word documents a lot – also every day.
 And Beyond Compare isn’t very good at that.

-Microsoft Word has it’s own “legal blackline” (sometimes called “redline”; I don’t know why) compare which works well, but is very tedious to start each time.
+Microsoft Word has it’s own “legal blackline” for tracked changes (sometimes called “redline”) compare which works well, but is very tedious to start each time.
 To use it (in Office 365), you need to:

 1. Open a document